MatMoore/notes/conference-notes/staffplus-2021/README.md

 - If you reach a different decision, you could have different information or different values.
 Start by checking you have the same information.
 - Long form writing is a superpower.
 You can look inwards at what can be done better.
 - Find out who cares about what.
 - The goal is to be neutral.
-Diane Tang (distinguished engineer) spends much of her time with teams that don't report to her.
+[Diane Tang](https://leaddev.com/leaddev-live/luminary-interview-diane-tang) spends much of her time with teams that don't report to her.
 She is user focused and can recommend solutions and shape conversations.

 Relationships with managers can fail when
 - there is a lack of trust (e.g. no autonomy* to make decisions/empower others; high level executors are just given projects to execute instead of being involved earlier)